korhojun/SimpleStreaming/README.md

 # SimpleStreaming
-Playing live streaming video from WowzaStreamingServer / VideoView
+Playing live streaming video from WowzaStreamingServer with VideoView